One of the first jobs on your list, after buying a new bike or set of brakes, might be to shorten the hydraulic hoses.

 If you're happy with the hose length and handlebar movement etc. go ahead and mark the hose where you intend to make the cut.
 I'm marking mine by applying sticky tape to the section of hose I will be cutting off.

-Remove the brake calliper from the frame or fork mount by removing the two calliper fixing bolts and sliding it up and off the brake rotor.
+Remove the brake caliper from the frame or fork mount by removing the two caliper fixing bolts and sliding it up and off the brake rotor.

 If you're working on the front brake you will need to unclamp the hose from the fork hose guide.

-Remove the brake pad retaining pin and the brake pads from the calliper.
+Remove the brake pad retaining pin and the brake pads from the caliper.
 Set them aside.